LiorZ/hdac8_thesis/thesis.rst

 ..
 LIOR: This the median value of the score...
 Notice the right bar, it concentrates a lot of positives and probably shifts the median towards these high values...
 ..

 	It is important to note that most sequences in the Phosphosite database are probably not substrates of HDAC8, but nevertheless, we differentiate between a collection of random sequences and a collection of acetylated sequences, some of them potential substrates of HDAC8.
-This finding could suggest that there are quite a lot potential substrates of HDAC8 or other deacetylases that are yet to be discovered.
+This finding could suggest that there are quite a number of potential substrates of HDAC8 or other deacetylases that are yet to be discovered.

 .. figure:: plots/PhosphositeDisr/plot.png
 		:scale: 50 %